XiaoMi/mace/README.md

 ## Performance
 [MACE Model Zoo](https://github.com/XiaoMi/mace-models) contains several common neural networks and models which will be built daily against a list of mobile phones.
-The benchmark results can be found in the CI result page.
+The benchmark results can be found in [the CI result page](https://gitlab.com/llhe/mace-models/pipelines) (choose the latest passed pipeline, click *release* step and you will see the benchmark results).

 ## Communication
 * GitHub issues: bug reports, usage issues, feature requests